 A home office designed for two people with two seprate office desks.

-Dura Supreme Cabinetry home office design by Studio M Kitchen & Bath, Minnesota.
+Dura Supreme Cabinetry home office design by Revival House, Minnesota.

 An Increase Demand for the Dedicated Home Office